 This 10-hour safety course is geared for general industry employees, which includes all employees not in the construction, maritime, or agricultural fields.
 Many employers in fields such as building maintenance, warehouse assembly, and security prefer to hire candidates already holding the OSHA 10 General Industry certification.

-NYST offers the OSHA 10 General Industry class every other weekend, Saturday and Sunday, 9:30 AM – 3:30 PM in the Bronx and every other month, Tuesday and Wednesday, 9:00 AM – 3:00 PM in Brooklyn for only $140 at the door; discount pricing is available to students who register and pay through this website.
+NYST offers the OSHA 10 General Industry one weekend a month, Saturday and Sunday, 8:30 AM – 2:30 PM in the Bronx only $140 at the door; discount pricing is available to students who register and pay through this website.

 NYST is happy to arrange onsite training at your location for a minimum of 10 students at $180 per person.